 HR1 Significant investment agreements that include Human Rights ABB maintains and regularly reviews a list of sensitive countries where it has, or considers engaging in, business operations.
 Human rights, as well as legal, financial and security criteria, are included in risk assessments, and are among the factors in deciding whether ABB does business in a particular country.

 Based partly or wholly on human rights considerations, ABB has not taken any business in Sudan or North Korea for several years.

-All countries in ABB’s sustainability management program are asked to report any incidents of discrimination.
-There were 13 substantiated cases of harassment and two of discrimination in 2012, resulting in one termination, one resignation and a range of other measures, including formal warnings, counseling and further training.
+HR3 Non-discrimination violations All countries in ABB’s sustainability management program are asked to report any incidents of discrimination.
+There were 10 substantiated cases of harassment and one of discrimination in 2014, resulting in five terminations, and a range of other measures, including formal warnings, counseling and further training.

-All countries in ABB’s sustainability management program are asked to report any incidents of indigenous rights violations.
-No such incidents were reported in 2012.
+HR8 Indigenous rights violations All countries in ABB’s sustainability management program are asked to report any incidents of indigenous rights violations.
+No such incidents were reported in 2014.